sri-mathi/sample/README.md

 - **index.html**: the primary page of the utility where customers can search for weather data.
 - **news.html**: A dedicated web page for displaying the today's climate information, along with motion pictures and articles.
-- **weblog.html**: The weather weblog page in which customers can study articles and guidelines associated with climate and climate.
+- **blog.html**: The weather weblog page in which customers can study articles and guidelines associated with climate and climate.
-- **fashion.css**: the principle stylesheet that offers styling throughout all pages in the utility.
+- **style.css**: the principle stylesheet that offers styling throughout all pages in the utility.
 - **script.js**: incorporates all the JavaScript functionality for managing climate facts, user interactions, and API requests.
 - **news.js**: consists of the JavaScript capability specific to the weather news web page, including carousel manipulate for information films.